Bartvelp/zim-converter/README.md

 that is read by the WikiReader plugin of KOReader I am building.

 Default is a single threaded conversion, but you can specify `--num-cores 4` to use more cores and thus speed up conversion.
+## WikiReader

+I created this plugin for KoReader during sometime off: https://github.com/koreader/koreader/pull/9534 It has not been merged yet and probably never will be, but I am using it myself and is fairly stable and works for me.

 ## Just give me a database